cleoold/types-linq/doc/api/types_linq.cached_enumerable.rst

 Returns
   - ``CachedEnumerable[TSource_co]``

-Updates settings and returns the original Enumerable reference.
+Updates settings and returns the original CachedEnumerable reference.

 Raises `InvalidOperationError` if cache_capacity is negative.